 The Sony WH-1000XM3 Wireless are better noise cancelling headphones than the Microsoft Surface Headphones 2 Wireless.
 The Sony isolate way more noise across the entire range, their sound profile is more neutral as well as better balanced, and they also have a virtual soundstage feature with room ambiance presets and longer battery life.
 However, the Microsoft have multi-device pairing up to two devices, they have easier-to-use controls, and they can also be used wired on the PS4 and Xbox One with full audio and microphone support.

 The Bose 700 Headphones Wireless are slightly better headphones for commuting than the Microsoft Surface Headphones 2 Wireless.
 The Bose are slightly more comfortable, they can isolate more noise, and they have a better-balanced sound profile.
 They also have a great performing integrated microphone, and their battery life lasts longer too.
-However, the Microsoft have a companion app with a graphic EQ plus presets, they have full audio and microphone support with PS4 and Xbox One, and they have easier-to-use controls.
+However, the Microsoft have full audio and microphone support with PS4 and Xbox One, and they have easier-to-use controls.

 The Bose QuietComfort 35 II/QC35 II Wireless 2018 are better active noise cancelling headphones than the Microsoft Surface Headphones 2 Wireless.
 The Bose can better isolate low bass sounds like bus and plane engines.
 They also have a more neutral, better-balanced sound profile, they're more comfortable, and they have longer-lasting battery life.
 However, the Microsoft have a companion app with a customizable EQ plus presets, and they have better, easy-to-use controls.